Masters Frequently Asked Questions

 If your transcript or degree certificate is not in English you are required to provide a certified copy of the original transcript and/or degree certificate, authenticated by the university as well as a copy of the same translated into English and authenticated by a legal translator.
+(Your university may well provide you with English versions of your transcript and certificates).
 We do not accept photocopies as final evidence.
 The British Council or British government bodies in your home country might be able to refer you to a list of accredited translators.
 Please note that self translated documents are not acceptable

 I have been offered and accepted a place to study at SOAS.
 I need a certification letter to open a UK bank account.
 Can you please help?

-We can sometimes provide overseas students a letter confirming that an offer to study at SOAS has been made before the registration date .
-You will need to give us the name of the branch where the account will be held as well as a UK address.
+Admissions can sometimes provide overseas students with a letter confirming that an offer to study at SOAS has been made before enrolment takes place.
+You will need to give us the name of the bank branch where the account will be held as well as a UK address.

-My address has changed, who shall I contact?
+My contact details have changed, who shall I notify?

-Please notify email@example.com with any change of address clearly indicating whether this is your correspondence or home address and the dates it is valid until and don't forget to quote your SOAS student reference number!
+Please notify email@example.com with any change of postal address clearly indicating whether this is your correspondence or home address and the dates it is valid until.

 Where can I find out the timetable for my programme?

-You will have access to the timetable once you hold an offer to study at SOAS as you will need your SOAS student reference number to access it .
-The timetable will be posted on the website and the final version is usually available July/August .
-Please visit the website here for up to date information
+You will have access to the timetable once you have accepted an unconditional offer to study at SOAS as you will need your SOAS student reference number to access it.
+The timetable will be posted on the website and the final version is usually available by July/August.
+Please visit the timetable page for up to date information

 Can I change my mode of study from full-time to part-time, or from part-time to full-time?